The following measures are taken to harden the BMC Discovery appliance when it is built:

 To ensure BMC Discovery data integrity and confidentiality, the BMC Quality Assurance group performs a thorough assessment on each major and minor release.

-UI penetration tests are run in collaboration with Whitehat Security.
+UI penetration tests are made with products from WhiteHat Security.

 However, the fact that BMC Discovery doesn't include the full OS can often confuse general purpose security scanners.
 When the scanner checks the OS, it will report that it is missing patches for components that were never included in the distribution.
 For example, if BMC Discovery does not include component xyz, it certainly would not include a patch for that component.
 Since general purpose tools do not first check to see if the component for a patch is present, it simply reports the patch missing without realizing it would make no sense for it to be included on that server.